 In a proper school certified by the Regional Immigration Bureau, the student is permitted 2 years of residence as an exchange student.
 That means the student is free from renewing their status of residence while studying during those two years, allowing them to concentrate on their studies.
 A school with proper enrollment control of exchange students receives a Proper School certification.
 International students who enroll directly from abroad have much less paperwork to submit when applying for a certificate of eligibility (COE) for resident status.

-These are the home countries and regions of FCA exchange students.
+These are the home countries and regions of TECH.C.FUKUOKA exchange students.

 - South Korea

 Introduction of Majors